Dr. Edwin Robins – Industry leader, serving Spokane for 18 years. One of the most celebrated and successful infertility specialists in the country.

 Melissa Garrett is a Licensed Professional Counselor.
 She is experienced in fertility issues and has helped many of our patients.
 You may reach her office at (208) 755-6999.
 Her office is located at 721 S Lochsa St., Post Falls, ID 83854.

 More than a decade of dedication to families.

 The Center for Reproductive Health opened its doors in 1998 by Dr. Edwin Robins as the first Reproductive Endocrinologist in Spokane.
 The Center opened in conjunction with Northwest OB/GYN, a firmly established and well-known medical practice comprised of obstetricians and gynecologists devoted to women’s health care.
 Though a division of Northwest OB/GYN, the Center operated as an individual entity, offering specialized services in the relatively new area known as reproductive endocrinology.

-The Center has developed a large following from both word of mouth and physician relationships.
+The Center has developed a large following from both word of mouth, and physician relationships.
 The 10-year live birth pregnancy rate has remained one of the highest in the state, and Dr. Robins and his team often travel to Montana and Tri-Cities to see patients and spend invaluable time with physicians.

-A Brief ART History
+A Brief History of Assisted Reproductive Technology (ART)